true-while/Az204-demos/M1/2-deployment/Demo.md

 - Install VSCode and Azure CLI Tools.
 - All scripts should be run from the demo folder.

->> The GIT deployment made for the public [repo](https://github.com/true-while/secure-web-https.git).
+> The GIT deployment made for the public [repo](https://github.com/true-while/secure-web-https.git).
 In case of the insufficient rights you can fork the repo and update its adders in the script.

-## Deployment:
+## Demonstration:

 1. Open VSCode and run the script **demo.azcli** line by line
 2. Check the result on the web app – should be a test page.